creative-computing-society/Guide_to_contribute_in_Hacktoberfest/README.md

 ## Step 9
+Then:-
+git pull
-Then git add .(There is a space between the add and the dot after it) git commit -m “first commit” git push --set-upstream origin [name_of_your_new_branch] Then, type your github username and password
+git add .(There is a space between the add and the dot after it) git commit -m “first commit” git push --set-upstream origin [name_of_your_new_branch] Then, type your github username and password